A version of this post was originally published in Business 2 Community.

 2. Increasing Organic Reach

-61% of marketers measure the success of their influencer marketing programs by reach, but with changing platform algorithms and increased ad blocking adoption, brands are having difficulty reaching valuable shoppers organically online or through paid media ads.
+50% of marketers measure the success of their influencer marketing programs by reach, but with changing platform algorithms and increased ad blocking adoption, brands are having difficulty reaching valuable shoppers organically online or through paid media ads.
 However, influencer content can’t be blocked and is inherently different from digital display ads in that it provides entertainment or informational value as part of an authentic story.
 With influencer marketing, the brand’s message cuts through to reach real consumers, not just deal seekers, because they trust and value influencer opinions.
+As a result, the average CTR on influencer content run through Linqia’s platform can be as high as 7%, compared to an industry average of .05% for display ads.

 3. Fostering Meaningful, Trustworthy Relationships